jnm/kobo-no-docker/README.md

 ## to do
 currently empty?!? :open_mouth:

-## oh no :scream:
-* some changes are currently needed to the kpi and kobocat codebases.
-  `kpi.patch` and `kobocat.patch` in this repository contain those changes. apply them with `git apply`; e.g. in your `kpi` source directory, run `git apply < /path/to/kobo-no-docker/kpi.patch`. sorry.
-* you have to manually create the directory `jsapp/compiled` inside your `kpi` source directory, otherwise `npm run watch` will fail on `ExtractTranslationKeysPlugin` with a `ENOENT`

 ## getting started
 1. clone https://github.com/kobotoolbox/kpi and
    https://github.com/kobotoolbox/kobocat if you haven't already
     * :warning: You must check out kpi and kobocat as siblings of the same parent directory
 1. `docker-compose up`, which should yield:
+    * nginx listening at 10.6.6.1 on ports 9000 and 9001
+        * these will reverse-proxy to kpi and kobocat, respectively, because these applications do not run properly without nginx
     * enketo running on 10.6.6.1:9002
     * postgres, on 10.6.6.1:60666
     * redis, on 10.6.6.1:60667
     * mongo, on 10.6.6.1:60668
-1. `virtualenv kpienv && virtualenv kcenv`
-    * tested with `CPython3.8.10.final.0-64`
-1. install os-level dependencies (sorry): `sudo apt install python3-virtualenv gcc python3-dev gdal-bin libsqlite3-mod-spatialite`
+1. install os-level dependencies (sorry):
+   `sudo apt install python3.10-venv gcc python3-dev gdal-bin libpq-dev libsqlite3-mod-spatialite`
     * more about GDAL [here](https://chat.kobotoolbox.org/#narrow/stream/4-Kobo-Dev/topic/kpi.20py.20packages/near/119776)
       (it's required during migrations. and it's only required then?)
     * `libsqlite3-mod-spatialite` is needed to run kobocat tests, or perhaps you could set `TEST_DATABASE_URL` and run them against a real Postgres database instead
-    * you'll also need docker and docker-compose; tested with docker 20.10.12, docker-compose 1.25.0
+    * you'll also need docker and docker-compose; tested with docker 20.10.21, docker-compose 1.29.2
+1. `python3 -m venv kpienv && python3 -m venv kcenv`
+    * tested with Python 3.10.8 on Ubuntu 22.04
 1. set up a kpi (python) development environment!
     1. open a new terminal
     1. `. kpienv/bin/activate`